 Troop Outings

-DEPART DATE: SATURDAY APRIL 27th J.V.
-FLETCHER LIBRARY 7:00 AM
+LO DEPART DATE: SATURDAY OCTOBER 19th 7:00 AM J.V.
+FLETCHER LIBRARY

-RETURN DATE: SUNDAY APRIL 28th J.V.
-FLETCHER LIBRARY 2:00 PM (APPROXIMATE)
+RETURN DATE: SUNDAY OCTOBER 20th 4:00 PM J.V.
+FLETCHER LIBRARY

 Monthly Outings:

 We are proud to offer our scouts outdoor adventure opportunities every month!
-Announcements and additional details are provided during weekly meetings and in emails.
+Announcements, sign-ups, and additional details are provided during weekly meetings and in emails.
 Outings are designed to allow participation by Scouts of all ages.
-Permission slips are required.
+Med forms A+B are required for all.
 Adults attending an outing must be registered members of Troop 159 and must have completed the necessary BSA Training to help promote a safe learning environment.

 Venture Outings: